-We re-evaluated the sufficiency of our liquidity and capital resources given the potential impact of the COVID-19 pandemic.
-We did not see a significant impact on our sources or uses of cash in the first quarter of 2020.
+We continue to monitor the sufficiency of our liquidity and capital resources given the potential impact of the COVID-19 pandemic.
+We did not see a significant impact on our sources or uses of cash in the first nine months of 2020.
 However, we may experience future reductions in our management fee revenue if the Exchange's premium growth is constrained.
-Also, the disruption to the financial markets could continue which may impact the liquidity of our investment portfolio in the longer term.
-There is potential that the funding requirements for our costs of operations will increase related to agent compensation, technology and healthcare costs, among others.
+Also, future disruptions in the markets could occur which may affect our liquidity position.
+There is potential that the funding requirements for our costs of operations will increase related to agent compensation and technology costs, among others.
 If our normal operating and investing cash activities were to become insufficient to meet future funding requirements, we believe we have sufficient access to liquidity through our cash position, liquid marketable securities and our \$100 million line of credit that does not expire until October 2023.
 See broader discussions of potential risks to our operations in the Operating Overview and Part II.
 Item 1A.
 "Risk Factors" contained within this report.